Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

 ### (Optional) use the automation script

-If you want to use the automation script:
 1. On Windows run PowerShell and navigate to the root of the cloned directory
-1. In PowerShell run:
+2. In PowerShell run:

    ```PowerShell
    Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process -Force
    ```

-1. Run the script to create your Azure AD application and configure the code of the sample application accordingly.
+3. Run the script to create your Azure AD application and configure the code of the sample application accordingly.

    ```PowerShell
    .\AppCreationScripts-WtihCert\Configure.ps1